How Fern Docs work

 ```

-To see what this looks like in practice, check out [OctoAI's Fern configuration](https://github.com/octoml/fern-config/tree/main/fern/apis).
+To see this in practice, check out [Vapi's Fern configuration](https://github.com/VapiAI/docs/tree/main/fern/apis).

 ## `fern.config.json`